With just one episode of its freshman season remaining, American Gods finally found its heart by putting Dead Wife and Mad Sweeney front and centre.

 “A Prayer for Mad Sweeney”

-S01E07 spent three quarters of its screentime in the late 18th century following young redheaded Irish lassie, Essie McGovern (surely an earlier incarnation of Laura Moon) and her incarcerations and indebted, indentured introduction to The New World.
+S01E07 spent three-quarters of its screentime in the late 18th century following young redheaded Irish lassie, Essie McGovern (surely an earlier incarnation of Laura Moon) and her incarcerations and indebted, indentured introduction to The New World.

-With Mr. Ibis’ pitch-perfect narration, the scenes with six year old Essie on Ireland’s craggy “Atlantick” Coast and as a young adult in the servants’ quarters of a grand Irish mansion brought us closer to any American Gods characters than ever before.
+With Mr Ibis’ pitch-perfect narration, the scenes with six-year-old Essie on Ireland’s craggy “Atlantick” Coast and as a young adult in the servants’ quarters of a grand Irish mansion brought us closer to any American Gods characters than ever before.
 The straw and mud covered markets and Newgate prison of London were season highlights in terms of physical location and production design, tone and feel.
 Amazing what can be achieved with a tight frame!

 The same could be said for the tobacco plantation scenes in Norfolk, Virginia when Essie arrived as an indentured slave for a second time.
-The colors from Adam Kane’s Arri and Kevin Tod Haug’s VFX suite were heavenly; popping like a Samsung Galaxy 8.
+The colours from Adam Kane’s Arri and Kevin Tod Haug’s VFX suite were heavenly; popping like a Samsung Galaxy 8.